 We have high expectations of all students, recognising that with the right support, all students can succeed.
-IAA appreciates that every student presents with unique strengths and learning profiles.
+IAA appreciates that every student presents with unique strengths, learning profiles as well as language profiles.
 Our programs utilise a multi-tiered support system to ensure each student has the best opportunity to learn, participate, and reach their potential.
 Some students may have Action Plans or Individual Education Plans (IEP) to detail additional supports provided to access learning.
-Up to grade 3 the decision to develop a learning plan rests with the Learning Team, consisting of school administration, classroom/subject teachers, a learning support coordinator, parents, outside agencies (as appropriate) and the student (as applicable).
-Students in grades four and above require external assessments to access targeted support or modifications to the curriculum.